oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 		"model" : "IMSPCI"
 - adapt the runtime section so it looks like the following:
 *Pay close attention to file extensions, or lack of sometimes, and to the way path are set.
 All dependencies should be in the src entry.
-If you have any CSS, remove it and require it directly from the main interaction runtime (see next section).*
+If you have any CSS, remove it and require it directly from the main interaction runtime (see next section).
+Other media files like SVG should also be bundled.*

 		"runtime" : {
 		        "hook" : "runtime/graphLineAndPointInteraction.min.js",